wp-plugins/youtube-channel-gallery/readme.txt

 The “widgets” admin page is found in the administrator part (wp-admin) of your WordPress site.
 Go to Appearance > Widgets.

-= How do I find the YouTube user name? =
+= How do I find the YouTube user id? =

 The username who uploaded a video to Youtube is located below each video, where says something like in this example, "Published on June 25, 2012 by DisneyShorts", where DisneyShorts is the username.

 == Screenshots ==

-1. Youtube Channel Gallery admin area.
+1. Youtube Channel Gallery widget: Feed and Player tabs.
-2. Youtube Channel Gallery example.
+2. Youtube Channel Gallery widget: Thumbnails and Link tabs.
 3. Youtube Channel Gallery example.
 4. Youtube Channel Gallery example.
+5. Youtube Channel Gallery example.

 == Changelog ==

+= 1.7.2 =
+* Added playlist feed support.
+* Added control to select video quality.
+* Added control to open link to Youtube in a new window.
+* Improved accessibility of video links.
+* Fixed bug with 1 column.
+* CSS improvements.

 = 1.6.2 =
 * Fixed bug with columns.